madeInLagny/TDR-EN-BLOG/_posts/2024-04-20-navigating-the-dual-challenge-rising-returns-in-retail-and-customs-costs.md

 By prioritizing compliance efforts, leveraging technology solutions, and fostering collaboration with experts, retailers can mitigate risks, optimize operations, and enhance customer satisfaction.
 Moreover, proactive consideration of customs costs and broader financial implications is essential for ensuring profitability and long-term success in today's competitive retail landscape.

 Does your company engage in high volumes of cross-border retail trade?
-Trade Duty Refund is a dedicated broker that helps companies claim back duties paid on returned items.
-Schedule a discovery call to learn about our process and get an estimate of how much you can claim back.
+Trade Duty Refund is a dedicated broker that helps companies claim back duties paid on returned items.\\
+[**Schedule a free discovery call**](https://zcal.co/i/ipvlgNrr) to learn about our process and get an estimate of how much you can claim back.
 Trade Duty Refund can also help companies better understand customs regulations.

-[Schedule a free discovery call](https://zcal.co/i/ipvlgNrr) with our experts to get a calculation estimate and a chat about customs compliance expectations in the UK and EU.